The writers at Griboedov's

 Cherdakchi

-Cherdakchi is derived from the Russian word чердак (cherdak), which means attic, junk room or loft.
+Cherdakchi is derived from the Russian word чердак [cherdak], which means attic, junk room or loft.

 The writer Johann from Kronstadt

 With this character Bulgakov refers to the two film scripts of Vsevolod Vitalyevich Vishnevsky (1900-1951), the man who inspired him to study in depth the character of Mstislav Lavrovich.
-In these scripts, We from Kronstadt (1933) and We are the Russian People (1937), there is a charachter namend Johann Ilyich Sergeev (1829-1908), nicknamed Father Johann, rector of the cathedral of Kronstadt, which is not far from Saint-Petersburg.
-He organised many activities for the poor and was canonized by the Russian orthodox church.
+In these scripts, We from Kronstadt (1933) and We are the Russian People (1937), there is a charachter named Johann Ilyich Sergeev (1829-1908), nicknamed Father Johann, rector of the cathedral of Kronstadt, which is not far from Saint-Petersburg.
+He organised many activities for the poor and was canonised by the Russian orthodox church.

 Mstislav Lavrovich